 The CDO can take up the responsibility of a CIO when implementing a new business model.
 The CDO will align the digital and consumer world to create an efficient platform for users.

-CIO 100 organisations including The Economist and NHS Blood and Transport have hired Chief Digital Officers; with Belron’s CIO Nick Burton believing CDOs can “understand the approaches to digital” to help drive innovation.
+CIO 100 organisations including The Economist and NHS Blood and Transport have hired Chief Digital Officers; with Belron’s Chief Information and Digital Officer Nick Burton believing CDOs can “understand the approaches to digital” to help drive innovation.
 (See also: Belron focusing on Big Data and cloud to improve customer experience.)

 CDOs can bridge the gap between the CIO and the marketing department by focusing on meeting the customer’s needs through digital products.